 What You Should Know About Supplemental Security Income Reporting

-Posted on behalf of Phillips Disability, P.C. on Jul 26, 2018 in SSD
+Posted on behalf of Dayes Law Firm PC on Jul 26, 2018 in SSD

 The Social Security Administration (SSA) has numerous rules on reporting income if you are receiving benefits from the Supplemental Security Income (SSI) program.
 Failing to report income could affect your eligibility for benefits.

-For help filing your SSI claim and reporting income, the SSI attorneys in Arizona at Phillips Disability are available to assist you.
+For help filing your SSI claim and reporting income, the SSI attorneys in Arizona at Dayes Law Firm PC are available to assist you.
 Request a free, no obligation consultation today.

 Who Is Required to Report Income?

 Certain persons are required to report income to the SSA, including:

 - Those receiving SSI, including their spouses and children living at home, must report work earnings as well as other funds or help received.